torte71/tmteststuff/backup.md

 - When the KlipperScreen has shut down, remove the USB pen drive.
 - The backed up image can be found in the "mksbackup" directory.
 - The filename will reflect the date and time when the backup was started.

+### Check the completeness of the backup file
+- If the network connection broke during the backup, the backup will be incomplete!
+- If the KlipperScreen did not shut down after the backup, then network connection probably did break too early.
+- Best is to use an eMMC-USB adapter at least once to backup the eMMC card, to find out the correct size.
+  Once you know that correct size, you can compare it to the size of the later backups done with "mksbackup.cmd".
+  If the sizes differ, then something went wrong.

 Example output (from backing up a 16GB eMMC card):
 ```